Moths of North Carolina

 Taxonomy

 Comments: Ancylis burgessiana, A. fuscociliana, A. laciniana, A. mira and A. spiraeifoliana are members of a taxonomically challenging species complex.
 Gilligan et al. (2008) summarized the issues with this complex and concluded that the limits of the constituent taxa are too poorly understood to permit species level determinations.
-The original descriptions of the members were based on specimens that were assumed to use different hosts plants, but that has since proven to be unreliable.
-The forewing of all members of the complex has a prominent basal patch and a well defined, brown, median fascia which connects the costa to two, black, longitudinal dashes anterior to the ocellus.
+The original descriptions of the members were based on specimens that were assumed to use different host plants, but that has since proven to be unreliable.
+The forewing of all members of the complex has a prominent basal patch along the inner margin and a well defined, brown, median fascia that connects the costa to two, black, longitudinal dashes anterior to the ocellus.
 Traditionally, species such as A. burgessiana and A. laciniana were separated by the color of the dorsal patch, but that character is now considered to be too variable to be diagnostic.
-The genitalia associated with these different forms also are indistinguishable, so future progress in establishing species boundaries will probably have to rely on studies of long series of reared individuals along with analyses of molecular data (Gilligan et al., 2008).
+The genitalia associated with these different forms also are indistinguishable, so future progress in establishing species boundaries will probably have to rely on studies that are based on a long series of reared individuals, along with analyses of molecular data (Gilligan et al., 2008).
 It is possible that some of the members may ultimately be synonymized.
 Here, we have provisionally assigned specimens to the traditionally recognized species with the understanding that they are all members of a poorly resolved species complex.

 Identification